6GrIH3eP_sxj8t4a2uKFyukvGuANOXzzVDh_HAXCwBM" />" />" />" />" />

-While every dramatic story worth telling harbors within its becoming a series of obstacles and complications that the script’s characters must navigate with some degree of ingenuity and unexpectedness, the experience of The Wall is an altogether different kind of experience, both in degree and in its ability to derail the entire enterprise.
-Standing inexorably between the storyteller and his/her understanding of the story’s final cause or purpose, The Wall defies thought and application of any method to its ultimate solution.
+While every dramatic story worth telling harbours within its becoming a series of obstacles and complications that the script’s characters must navigate with some degree of ingenuity and unexpectedness, the experience of "the Wall" is an altogether different kind of experience, both in degree and in its ability to derail the entire enterprise.
+Standing inexorably between the storyteller and his/her understanding of the story’s final cause or purpose, the Wall defies thought and application of any method to its ultimate solution.
 It is not susceptible to thinking.
 Thinking is its friend.
 If you can think of some way of getting around it or through it, you’re wrong.
 You cannot think your way around The Wall.
 It is not about thinking.
 If you think you’re wrong.

 To THINK up a solution only robs the drama of its native integrity and authenticity.
 Thought, too readily tied to the past and past experiences, invariably leads the screenwriter into imposing actions derived from already existing stories.
-This is the essence of formulistic storytelling; and the uncritical adherence to any formula constantly runs the risk of transforming the narrative from a genuine exploration of a character’s fears, needs and choices – as expressed in dramatic actions – to a plot driven machine in which the central concern of the storyteller is to neatly hit every relevant plot target so as to effect a transition from a beginning to a middle to an end.
-To operate in this way invariably produces a story that is either predictable or stale; for is the storyteller is able to think up a solution to The Wall, then there is every likelihood that the audience will be able to do so as well.
+This is the essence of formula; and the uncritical adherence to any formula constantly runs the risk of transforming the narrative from a genuine exploration of a character’s fears, needs and choices – as expressed in dramatic actions – to a plot driven machine in which the central concern of the storyteller is to neatly hit every relevant plot target so as to effect a transition from a beginning to a middle to an end.
+To operate in this way invariably produces a story that is either predictable or stale.
+If the storyteller is able to think up a solution to the Wall, then there is every likelihood that the audience will be able to do so as well.

 When one arrives at The Wall one arrives at the “question for which one has no answer”, which is the singular means by which every dramatic story protects and conserves its most powerful and transformative energy.
 The Wall is the last test of both the characters’ and the storytellers’ ingenuity; it is the sacred initiation into the final meaning and truth towards which the actions of all the characters have been leading - the final artifact under-scoring the unassailable nature of creation – the act of discovery or inspiration that no amount of learning (or thinking) can manufacture except in facsimile.